dfreer15/CanadarmTaskRecording/README.md

 To receive LSL data from the simulator, follow the example in the python code above.
 More explanation will soon be written for clarity.

-The C# files in UnityScripts are the custom source code for the executable.
+The C# files in UnityScripts are the custom source code for the executable, if you wish to create something similar.